-Teck pulls application to build Alberta oil sands mine
+Teck pulls application to build huge Alberta oil sands mine

 Alberta Premier Jason Kenney said in a statement he was gravely disappointed.

-Prime Minister Justin Trudeau’s government had until the end of the month to make its decision on whether to approve the project.
+Prime Minister Justin Trudeau’s government had until the end of the month to make its decision on whether to approve the oil sands mine.

 Last week, author Alice Munro and dozens of other Nobel Prize winners urged Trudeau to reject the project, calling fossil-fuel expansion an affront to the climate emergency and incompatible with Canada’s pledge to reduce greenhouse gas emissions.